-In the proposed example, the initiator module is modeled by the my_initiator class.
-This class inherits from the BaseModule class, that acts as the root class for all TLM-T modules.
-As there is only one thread in this module, there is only one member variable m_time of type tlmt_time, corresponding to the PDES process local time (H on the figure).
-This m_time object can be accessed through the getTime(), addTime() and setTime() methods.
+In the proposed example, the initiator module is modeled by the VciSimpleInitiator class.
+This class inherits from the soclib::tlmt::BaseModule class, that acts as the root class for all TLM-T modules.
+The process time, as well as other useful process attributes, is contained in a C++ structure called a tlmt_core::tlmt_thread_context.
+As there is only one thread in this module, there is only one member variable c0 of type tlmt_core::tlmt_thread_context. c0 mostly corresponds to the PDES process local time (H on the figure).
+In all the TLM-T models, time is handled by the tlmt_core::tlmt_time class.
+In order to get the time associated to the initiator process, one should use the getter function time() on the c0 object, and the setter functions set_time() and update_time() to assign a new time to the process.

-The execLoop() method, describing the initiator activity must be declared as a member function of the my_initiator class.
+The execLoop() method, describing the initiator behaviour must be declared as a member function of the VciSimpleInitiator class.

-Finally, the class my_initiator must contain a member variable p_vci, of type VciInitiatorPort.
-This object has a template parameter <vci_param> defining the widths of the VCI ADRESS & DATA fields.
+Finally, the class VciSimpleInitiator must contain a member variable p_vci, of type VciInitiator.
+This object has a template parameter vci_param> defining the widths of the VCI ADDRESS and DATA fields.